-- During the CAC failure, Unified CVP returns a failure code to Unified CCE that triggers router requery. - If a branch doesn't have a VXML Gateway, then it is recommended to use the VoiceXML Gateway at the Central data center.
+- During the CAC failure, Unified CVP returns a failure code to Unified CCE that triggers router requery. - If a branch doesn't have a VXML Gateway, then use the VoiceXML Gateway at the Central data center.

-Additional ELCAC information
+Additional ELCAC Information

 The previous version of Unified CVP provided a method of configuring CAC.
 This method is superseded by the ELCAC method presented here.
-Both configuration methods are provided in the Configuration and Administration Guide for Cisco Unified Customer Voice Portal (CVP), available at:
+Both configuration methods are provided in the Configuration Guide for Cisco Unified Customer Voice Portal (CVP), available at: